Jannkar/turtle_nest/README.md

 source install/setup.bash
 ```

-If you have created a node or a launch file, you can run them with the following commands:
+If you created a node or a launch file, you can run them with the following commands:
 * To run a node:
     ```
     ros2 run <package_name> <node_name>